 The QIP will be completed by the registered manager to detail the actions taken to meet the legislative requirements stated.
 The registered person will review and approve the QIP to confirm that these actions have been completed by the registered manager.
-Once fully completed, the QIP will be returned to care.team@rgia.org.uk and assessed by the inspector.
+Once fully completed, the QIP will be returned to care.team@rqia.org.uk and assessed by the inspector.

-It should be noted that this inspection report should not be regarded as a comprehensive review of all strengths and weaknesses that exist in the establishment.
-The findings set out are only those which came to the attention of RQIA during the course of this inspection.
-The findings contained within this report do not absolve the registered person/manager from their responsibility for maintaining compliance with minimum standards and regulations.
-It is expected that the requirements and recommendations set out in this report will provide the registered person/manager with the necessary information to assist them in fulfilling their responsibilities and enhance practice within the establishment.
+It should be noted that this inspection report should not be regarded as a comprehensive review of all strengths and areas for improvement that exist in the service.
+The findings reported on are those which came to the attention of RQIA during the course of this inspection.
+The findings contained within this report do not exempt the registered person/manager from their responsibility for maintaining compliance with the regulations and standards.
+It is expected that the requirements and recommendations outlined in this report will provide the registered person/manager with the necessary information to assist them to fulfil their responsibilities and enhance practice within the service.